About

 What is the CRLP doing?

-• We have been working out how “If-Then” structures fit in our legislation, like in the illustration above for an imaginary rule on feeding animals.
+• This builds on our work looking at how “If-Then” structures fit in our legislation, like in the illustration above for an imaginary rule on feeding animals.

 • Other streams of the project include -